PropelAuth/node/packages/cloudflare-worker/README.md

 # PropelAuth Cloudflare Library

 A Javascript library for managing authentication, backed by [PropelAuth](https://www.propelauth.com?ref=github).
+While this library was built specifically with Cloudflare Workers in mind, it can also be used in edge/serverless contexts.

 [PropelAuth](https://www.propelauth.com?ref=github) makes it easy to add authentication and authorization to your B2B/multi-tenant application.